 Under the business rates retention arrangements introduced from 1 April 2013, authorities keep a proportion of the business rates paid locally.
 This provides a direct financial incentive for authorities to work with local businesses to create a favourable local environment for growth since authorities will benefit from growth in business rates revenues.
 This money, together with revenue from council tax collection and Government grants, is used to pay for the services provided by your council and other local authorities such as the County Council and police in your area.

 Every five years the Valuation Office Agency carries out a revaluation of all the rateable values in England and Wales.
-The new valuation will come into force from 1 April 2017 with the introduction of the 2017 Rating List.
+The current valuation came into force from 1 April 2017 with the introduction of the 2017 Rating List

-There will be a transitional scheme in operation to help phase in any significant increases/decreases in Rateable Value under the 2017 revaluation.
+There is a transitional scheme in operation to help phase in any significant increases/decreases in Rateable Value under the 2017 revaluation.